Najmul190/Discord-AI-Selfbot/README.md

 - [x] Reply Recognition: If replied to, the bot will continue to reply to you.
 It's like having a conversation with a real person!
 - [x] Message Handling: The bot knows when you're replying to someone else, so it won't cause confusion.
 It's like having a mind reader in your server; It can also handle numerous messages at once!
 - [x] Channel-Specific Responses: Use the `~toggleactive` command to pick what channel the bot responds in.
+- [x] Psychoanalysis Command: Use the `~analyse` command to analyse a mentioned user's messages and find insights on their personality.
+It's like having a therapist in your server!
 - [x] GPT-3.5-Turbo Model: This bot runs on turbo power!
 Powered by the lightning-fast GPT-3.5-Turbo language model.
 - [x] Image Detection Model: The bot can detect objects in images using a fancy Hugging Face API.
+- [x]
 - [x] Secure Credential Management: Keep your credentials secure using environment variables.
 - [x] Crafted with Care: Made with lots of love and attention to detail.